smarques/tisana/README.md

 tisana
 ======

 A rich Asana client written in Meteor, planned features are TimeTracking, Budgeting, Statistics and Reporting.
+Demo at http://tisana.meteor.com/

 I really like Asana, and I love Meteor.js, so I figured I could try and write a client that adds some features to the standard Asana app.